rubensworks/PhD-Thesis/content/querying/architecture.md

 #### Customizable Wiring at Design-time through Dependency Injection

-There is no such thing as _the_ Comunica engine, instead, Comunica is a meta engine that can be _instantiated_ into different engines based on different configurations.
+There is no such thing as _the_ Comunica engine.
+Instead, Comunica is a meta engine that can be _instantiated_ into different engines based on different configurations.
 Comunica achieves this customizability at design-time using the concept of [_dependency injection_](cite:cites DependencyInjection).
 Using a configuration file, which is created before an engine is started, components for an engine can be _selected_, _configured_ and _combined_.
-For this, we use the [Components.js](cite:cites componentsjs) JavaScript dependency injection framework, This framework is based on semantic module descriptions and configuration files using the [Object-Oriented Components ontology](cite:cites vanherwegen_semsci_2017).
+For this, we use the [Components.js](cite:cites componentsjs) JavaScript dependency injection framework.
+This framework is based on semantic module descriptions and configuration files using the [Object-Oriented Components ontology](cite:cites vanherwegen_semsci_2017).